tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 # Questions and Answers

-### Q: '74–'75 is a 1993 single from the album Ring by what American band?
-- **Correct Answer:** The Connells
-- R.E.M.
-- The Ocean Blue
-- The Bangles

 ### Q: "27 Club" is a term used to refer to a list of famous actors, musicians, and artists who died at the age of 27.
 - **Correct Answer:** True
 - False